ietf-teep/architecture/draft-ietf-teep-architecture.md

 In Arm TrustZone {{TrustZone}} for A-class devices, the Untrusted Application and TA may or may not be bundled together.
 This differs from SGX since in TrustZone the TA lifetime is not inherently tied to a specific Untrused Application process lifetime as occurs in SGX.
-A TA is loaded by a trusted OS running in the TEE such as a GlobalPlatform compliant TEE, where the trusted OS is separate from the OS in the REE.
+A TA is loaded by a trusted OS running in the TEE such as a GlobalPlatform {{GPTEE}} compliant TEE, where the trusted OS is separate from the OS in the REE.
-Thus Cases 2 and 3 are equally applicable.
-In addition, it is possible for TAs to communicate with each other without involving any Untrusted Application, and so the complexity of Case 1 is lower than in the SGX example.
-Thus, Case 1 is possible as well, though still more complex than Cases 2 and 3.
+Thus Cases 2-4 are equally applicable.
+In addition, it is possible for TAs to communicate with each other without involving any Untrusted Application, and so the complexity of Cases 1 and 5 are lower than in the SGX example, though still more complex than Cases 2-4.

 A trusted OS running in the TEE (e.g., OP-TEE) that supports loading and verifying signed TAs from an untrusted filesystem can, like SGX, use classic file distribution